ArchontisKostis/CodeInspector/README.md

 ```

 ### ⚙️ Install Dependencies
-This Flask web app requires certain dependencies to be installed.
+The project requires certain dependencies to be installed.
 The list of dependencies, along with their versions, are listed in the `requirements.txt` file.
 Follow the steps below to install the dependencies:

 1. Navigate to the cloned repository's directory in your terminal.
 2. Create a virtual environment (optional but recommended) using the following command: